mlua-rs/rlua/README.md

   * Be a perfect zero cost wrapper over the Lua C API
   * Allow the user to do absolutely everything that the Lua C API might allow

-## API stability or lack thereof
+## API stability

-This library is very much Work In Progress, so there is a lot of API churn.
-I believe the library should be stable and usable enough to realistically use in a real project, but the API has probably not settled down yet.
-I currently follow "pre-1.0 semver" (if such a thing exists), but there have been a large number of API version bumps, and there may continue to be.
-If you have a dependency on rlua, you might want to consider adding a 0.x version bound.
+This library is very much Work In Progress, so there is a some API churn.
+Currently, it follows a pre-1.0 semver, so all API changes should be accompanied by 0.x version bumps.

 ## Safety and panics

 The goal of this library is complete safety, it should not be possible to cause undefined behavior whatsoever with the API, even in edge cases.
 There is, however, QUITE a lot of unsafe code in this crate, and I would call the current safety level of the crate "Work In Progress".
-If you find the ability to cause UB with this API *at all*, please file a bug report.
+Still, UB is considered the most serious kind of bug, so if you find the ability to cause UB with this API *at all*, please file a bug report.

-There are, however, a few ways to cause *panics* and even *aborts* with this API.
+There are, however, a few ways to cause *panics* and even *aborts* with this API that are not currently considered bugs.
 Usually these panics or aborts are alternatives to what would otherwise be unsafety.
+A near term goal of this project is to remove the ability for lua to cause a panic or abort, and then panic / abort behavior will be considered a bug just like UB is, but that is currently not the case.

 Panic / abort considerations when using this API: